 Welcome to Katherine Rodela’s faculty page

-My research agenda centers around the concept of leadership for equity, diversity, and justice.
+My research agenda centers around the concept of leadership for equity and justice.
 As third-generation Mexican American and first-generation college student, I am committed to being a community-engaged scholar, whose work advances educational equity and culturally responsive education for marginalized communities, particularly low-income communities of color across the educational PK-20 pipeline.
-My focus on leadership for equity and diversity inspires three lines of qualitative research: (1) Studies of school and district equity leadership; (2) Studies of parent and community leadership in education; (3) Research on STEM access and retention in community colleges.
+My focus on leadership for equity and diversity inspires three lines of qualitative research: (1) diversifying the educational leadership pathways in PK-12 education, (2) developing equity-focused school and district leaders, and (3) uplifting and centering the leadership of marginalized families and communities.

 I am a graduate of Stanford University’s Graduate School of Education.
 I received a BA in Philosophy and History at Seattle University.
 I am a former Fulbright Scholar and worked on research project studying the civic engagement and leadership impacts of a childhood nutrition program in Peru.
 Before earning my Ph.D., I taught Spanish and Service Learning at an urban high school in Oregon.